+Leadership of the National Library of Medicine has changed significantly since its founding in 1836.
 Traditionally, the directorship of the library’s antecedents had been a rotational assignment for Army physicians.
-After the 1956 law that established the institution as the National Library of Medicine, the first permanent appointment (1949-1963) went to Colonel Frank Bradway Rogers who, though a physician selected from the Army Medical Corps, was sent to Columbia University to obtain a librarian's degree.
+After the 1956 law that established the institution as the National Library of Medicine, the first permanent appointment (1949-1963) went to Colonel Frank Bradway Rogers who, though a physician selected from the Army Medical Corps, was sent to Columbia University to obtain a library degree.
 He oversaw the transition of the library from the military to the civilian sphere, the construction of a new building, and the tremendous task of moving the collection from Washington to Bethesda.
 It was Rogers who laid much of the groundwork for the present-day National Library of Medicine, including the planning and early development of MEDLARS® (Medical Literature Analysis and Retrieval System) and the creation of the Medical Subject Headings (MeSH®) vocabulary, both of which figure prominently in the library's reputation as a leader in scientific communication.

-Dr. Lindberg, who at the time of his appointment was director of the Information Science Group and professor of pathology at the University of Missouri School of Medicine in Columbia, is an expert in the field of medical informatics—the use of computers and communications technology in medicine.
-The first decade of Dr. Lindberg's tenure was marked by several major activities: an extensive long-range planning process and publication of a detailed Long Range Plan for the library, a practical means of end- user searching of the NLM databases, the establishment at NLM of the National Center for Biotechnology Information and the National Information Center on Health Services Research and Health Care Technology, and the addition of High Performance Computing and Communications (HPCC) to the library's programs.
+Dr. Lindberg was at the time of his appointment director of the Information Science Group and professor of pathology at the University of Missouri School of Medicine in Columbia.
+An expert in the field of medical informatics, Dr. Lindberg ushered NLM into the flowering of the digital era, with its many benefits and opportunities for online users.
+His tenure was marked by extensive long-range planning processes and reports, the establishment at NLM of the National Center for Biotechnology Information and the National Information Center on Health Services Research and Health Care Technology, the creation of popular consumer resources such as ClinicalTrials.gov and MedlinePlus, the launch of the library’s website, free searching of PubMed and other resources via the Internet, and the addition of High Performance Computing and Communications (HPCC) to the library's programs.
+Several groundbreaking R&D projects such as the Visible Human Project were carried out during his tenure.
+Dr. Lindberg retired in 2015.

 - Library Operations (acquisition, cataloging, indexing, reference services, preservation, interlibrary loan, online database management, health services research information, the National Network of Libraries of Medicine, and History of Medicine);